karthik-bhat-b/WebUIChecker/README.md

 # - WebUI Checker -
+NOTE: This Rpository is copy of https://gitlab.com/altom/WebUIChecker
 ### An Automated Visual Web Checking tool